Jasonblalack/zyngapoker/Build-system.md

 You can still achieve something like this – if you really want to – using IDs instead of sentences and building them with namespaces in mind like `notebook.preferences.OptionTitle`.
 Just keep in mind that IDs don't easily allow you to use any placeholders and make it visible for translators where dynamic data is planned to be inserted e.g. `Copying file %1 of %2...` is easily translated to e.g. German `Kopiere Datei %1 von %2...`.
 Not so easy with a translation ID like `notebook.CopyProgress`.

 Translation files are merged per language e.g. all `de.po` files are merged into one.
 As the translation system support language variants as well, you might also have a e.g. `de_AT.po` file.
 If your application figures out that the user comes from Austria you would select the `de_AT` locale.
 The merge happens on translation level first.
-On a second round the resolution `variant => language => default` happens and leads to a final lookup table for the given language.
+On a second round the resolution `variant (de_AT) => language (de) => default` (en) happens and leads to a final lookup table for the given language.
 This behavior is basically identical to every other [gettext](http://www.gnu.org/s/gettext/) implementation.

 ## Manifest